 Want a plant-based protein to pair this with?
 Try some roasted tempeh.

-- 1 T sesame oil (this stuff is SO GOOD)
+- 1 Tablespoon sesame oil this stuff is SO GOOD

 - Cut the Brussel sprouts down the middle so each one is cut through the stem.
 Leave the stems intact.